-\paragraph{RDM comparison measures} To evaluate different comparison measures (Fig \ref{fig:flexible} c) we simulated data with our standard conditions and 10 subjects, 40 stimuli and 2 repeats, changing which parameters varied over repetitions of the experiment as in the main simulation, but omitted all bootstrapping.
-For this simulation we enforced that the first simulation in each condition used the same stimuli and subjects.
-The different measures for comparing RDMs were here applied to the same experimental data.

-\paragraph{Flexible model treatment} To test whether our methods are adequate for estimating the variability for model performances of flexible models (Fig. \ref{fig:flexible} d, e \& f), we ran our standard settings for 20 subjects and 40 stimuli and drawing new subjects and new stimuli, while replacing the fixed models per layer with flexible models of different kinds.
+\paragraph{Flexible-model treatment.} To test whether our methods are adequate for estimating the variability for model performances of flexible models (Fig. \ref{fig:flexible} d, e \& f), we ran our standard settings for 20 subjects and 40 stimuli and drawing new subjects and new stimuli, while replacing the fixed models per layer with flexible models of different kinds.

-We generated models by combining models with different assumptions about the voxel pooling pattern: We varied two factors: (1) how feature weighting was handled: full, i.e. predicted distances are euclidean distances in the original feature space, avg, i.e. distances are the differences in the average activation across features, or 'weighted', i.e. the weighted average of these two models, that corresponds to the expected RDM under the weight sampling we simulated.
+We generated models by combining models with different assumptions about the voxel pooling pattern: We varied two factors: (1) how feature weighting was handled: full, i.e. predicted distances are Euclidean distances in the original feature space, avg, i.e. distances are the differences in the average activation across features, or 'weighted', i.e. the weighted average of these two models, that corresponds to the expected RDM under the weight sampling we simulated.
 (2) how averaging over space was handled.